HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 - **informant**: An informant (or source of information) is a person that provides relevant information, such as the parent of a comatose patient who describes the patient's behavior prior to the onset of coma.
 - **participant** Used to represent other participants not explicitly mentioned by other classes, that were somehow involved in the documented activities

 FHIR, however, provides different elements within resources (e.g. Condition.recorder) that convey some information on provenance and a dedicated [Provenance resource](http://hl7.org/fhir/R4/provenance.html) which references a  target resource.
 In addition, FHIR documents do not provide context conduction, so all FHIR resources in a FHIR document should have explicit [Provenance](https://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-provenance.html).
+See Context conduction under [v3 Similarities and Differences](http://hl7.org/fhir/R4/comparison-v3.html#7.17.2.1) for more information.

 <div xmlns="http://www.w3.org/1999/xhtml" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
 	<blockquote class="stu-note">